-7.0 Mandatory Requirements for Responsible Stewardship
+7.1.
+Mandatory Requirements for Responsible Stewardship

-In order to qualify for allocation, all criteria under section 7.0 must be reasonably met in alignment with section 6 of the policy.
-In order to report on Mandatory requirements, please refer to table 7.0.1 for required information and word limits.
-In the event of any past non-compliance since the last application for allocation, elaboration is required in table 7.0.2, and may result in less allocation than was allocated at the commencement at the last allocation cycle.
+In order to qualify for allocation, all criteria under Section 7.1. must be reasonably met in alignment with Section 6 of the policy.
+If all of Section 7.1 is sufficiently met, then Sections 7.2-7.6 will be considered and scored.
+In order to report on mandatory requirements, please refer to Table 7.1A for required information and word limits.
+In the event of any past non-compliance since the last application for allocation, elaboration is required in Table 7.1B, and may result in no allocation or less allocation than was allocated at the commencement of the last allocation cycle.

-Table 7.0.1 Mandatory Requirements (as per Section 6) that are required to be reported on for each Application for Allocation.
-Reporting requirements and word line noted for each criteria ting requirements and word limits are Checklist item Reporting Requirement Reporting Criteria Compliance (Y/N) Explanatory paragraph required Explanatory text and/or verification report, where necessary (use more space where necessary) Relevant legislative and policy requirements of DFO (6.1a) See table 7.0.2 N/A 6.1a,c History of compliance with relevant DFO Licensing Conditions (6.1a) See table 7.0.2 N/A legislative and policy requirements.
-Over the Provide a verification report from DFO to Regulations (6.1a) See table 7.0.2 N/A past 5 years, Identify any issues of non- compliance regarding demonstrate a history of Management Plans (6.1a) See table 7.0.2 N/A the following criteria.
-Please link with DFO and TC Compliance compliance with DFO policies in the following respects Conservation Harvesting Plans (6.1a) See table 7.0.2 N/A checklist table (Table 7.0.2) Encounter protocols (6.1a) See table 7.0.2 N/A 7.0.2) All applicable SARA measures for marine species at risk (6.1c) See table 7.0.2 N/A 6.1b History of compliance with relevant Transport Canada legislative and policy requirements.
-Over the past 5 years, Identify any issues of non-compliance regarding the following criteria.
-Please link with DFO and TC Compliance checklist table (Table 7.0.2) Provide a verification report from TC to demonstrate a history of compliance with TC policies in the following respects.
+Checklist item Reporting Requirement Reporting Criteria Compliance (Y/N) Explanatory paragraph required Explanatory text and/or verification report, where necessary (use more space where necessary) Relevant legislative and policy requirements of DFO (6.1a) See Table 7.1B N/A 6.1a, c History of compliance with relevant DFO A Licensing Conditions (6.1a) See Table 7.1B N/A legislative and policy requirements.
+Over the A verification report from DFO is required to Regulations (6.1a) See Table 7.1B N/A past 5 years: Identify any issues of non- demonstrate a history of Management Plans (6.1a) See Table 7.1B N/A compliance regarding the following criteria.
+Please link with DFO and TC Compliance compliance with DFO policies in the following respects Conservation Harvesting Plans (6.1a) See Table 7.1B N/A checklist table (Table 7.1B) Encounter protocols (6.1a) See Table 7.1B N/A All applicable SARA measures for marine species at risk (6.1c) See Table 7.1B N/A 6.1b History of compliance with relevant TC legislative and policy requirements.
+Over the past 5 years: Identify any issues of non- compliance regarding the following criteria.
+Please link with DFO and TC Compliance checklist table (Table 7.1B) A verification report from TC is required to demonstrate a history of compliance with TC policies in the following respects.
 Provide verification vessels owned and/or operated on your behalf are registered with TC.
-Each allocation holder must comply with all of Transport Canada's relevant environmental stewardship requirements for fishing vessels (6.1b) See table 7.0.2 N/A
+Each allocation holder must comply with all of TC's relevant environmental stewardship requirements for fishing vessels (6.1b) See Table 7.1B N/A